adamstueckrath/EmailClient/README.rst

 further specify the environment variables ``EMAILER_HOST`` and ``EMAILER_PORT``.

-For more advance configurations, please see the configuration docs [PLACEHOLDER FOR LINK].
+For more advance configurations, please see the user guide.
 Once again, you can avoid environment variables and pass the appropriate credentials in inside your code.

 Docs